Columbus Crew SC Technical Staff

 A licensed Physical Therapist, Tashjian is a member of the National Strength and Conditioning Association (NSCA) and a certified Strength and Conditioning Specialist (CSCS).

-Steve resides in Columbus with his wife Tracey and his daughter Olivia.
+Steve resides in Columbus with his wife Tracey and their daughter Olivia.

 2015 is Brook Hamilton’s fourth season with Crew SC as the team's Strength and Conditioning Coach.
 He joined the club for the 2012 season after serving in the same capacity with the Ft.
 Lauderdale Strikers of the NASL.